When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

-Brendan Manning, MPH, works as a contractor to the Department of Homeland Security, Office of Health Affairs, overseeing a biological weapons detection program for a large metropolitan area.
+Brendan Manning, MPH, works for HWC Inc. as a contractor to the Department of Homeland Security, Office of Health Affairs, overseeing a biological weapons detection program for a large metropolitan area.
 Previously he worked as a Regional Disaster Medical Health Specialist in California where he supported pre-hospital and public health emergency response coordination.
 Brendan assisted in coordinating response to an earthquake and subsequent hospital evacuation, environmental concerns following significant floods, a TB outbreak in a high school, countless multiple casualty incidents (MCI), and shelter operations for wildfire evacuees.
 Before getting into Public Health, Brendan worked as a Firefighter/EMT in New Hampshire and New York.
 Brendan has a BS from Ithaca College and an MPH in Global Health and Certificate in Emergency Preparedness and Response from Loma Linda University.

 - You must score 75% or higher on the final exam and complete the course evaluation to pass this course and receive a certificate of completion.